 The Ultimate Beginner's Guide to Squarespace

-2023 Update!
+2024 Update!

 With the fluid engine, creating a stunning website has never been easier.
 No more worrying about complex coding or spending hours on design when you can drag and drop elements into place.
 The best part?
 Getting started on Squarespace has never been easier.
 With free tutorials and blogs, anyone can easily learn how to design a professional website.
 Plus, for those looking to become Squarespace designers, the new Moonshot series launching in May 2023 provides a definitive course that covers everything from basic to advanced Squarespace design techniques.
 And yes, that will be featuring the Squarespace Fluid Engine!

-Now back to the original Squarespace for beginners article….
+Now, back to the original Squarespace for Beginners article….

 Buckle up, newbies!
 We're going to hit the rewind button, go back to the very beginning, and look at how we can develop a quick and simple website using the basics within Squarespace.
 This is the Ultimate Beginner’s Guide to Squarespace.